FCPercival/University-Student-Tools/README.md

 # University-Student-Tools
-This is a tool designed to assist university students in taking notes.
+This is a suite of tools designed to assist university students in taking notes.